top of page

 How to Hold Space Without Absorbing the Emotion

-It’s easy to absorb your child’s pain like a sponge — especially if you carry guilt, grief, or anxiety yourself.
-But you’re not their emotional landfill.
-You’re their anchor.
+It’s easy to absorb your child’s pain like a sponge—especially if you carry guilt, grief, or anxiety yourself.
+Remember, you’re not their emotional landfill; you’re their anchor.
+Here’s how to hold space with grace:

-1. Check in with you first
+1. Check in with Yourself First

 • Am I reacting from fear, guilt, or hurt?